Analytic non-abelian Hodge theory: The twistor family of moduli functors

-On the complex manifold $\bP^1(\Cx)$, we have a sheaf $\O_{\bP^1}^{\hol}$ of holomorphic functions, which we may regard as a sheaf of Fr\'echet algebras.
+On the complex manifold $\bP^1(\Cx)$, we have a sheaf $\O_{\bP^1}^{\hol}$ of holomorphic functions, which we may regard as a sheaf of pro-Banach algebras.
 As a topological space, $\bP^1(\Cx)$ is equipped with a $\Gal(\Cx/\R)$-action, the non-trivial element $\tau$ acting on points by complex conjugation.
 There is also an isomorphism

 given by

 and satisfying